 Tasting Hida and Kobe beef for the first time at the best teppanyaki in Tokyo changed my life for the better… but also for the worse.

 “Better” because I had the opportunity to taste such a unique heavenly texture and flavor that I thought would never be possible!
 “Worse” because I would never be so easily satisfied now with all the other kinds of beef — and it’s not like I have a mountain of money to buy Hida and Kobe beef regularly…

 Then again, I think that that’s the beauty of it!
 Because if I were to eat this regularly, the magic of it all will wane too soon and I wouldn’t want that.

 All in all, this was an experience that I will forever remember and an experience that I highly recommend that you should try especially when you’re in Japan!
-Eating these special kinds of beef is one thing, but experiencing it in a teppanyaki restaurant is a definite must-try — and I can definitely vouch for Yamami as your first.
+Eating these special kinds of beef is one thing, but experiencing it in the best teppanyaki in Tokyo is a definite must-try — and I can definitely vouch for Yamami as your first!